OCA/account-invoicing/account_invoice_blocking_payment/README.rst

 Account Invoice Blocking Payment
 ================================

-This module disallow the payment of a blocked invoice.
+This module deactivates the payment button of a blocked invoice.

-A blocked invoice cannot be paid and it is impossible to pay a payment order with blocked move lines.

 Installation